 GM Ceo, President at Opel HQ for talks with management

-General Motors Chief Executive Mary Barra and President Dan Ammann are at Opel's headquarters in Ruesselsheim, Germany, Opel said on Wednesday.
 Dan Ammann , President of General Motors speaks during the Fortune Brainstorm Tech conference in Aspen, Colorado, U.S. in this handout photo released to Reuters July 11, 2016.
+Stuart Isett/Fortune Brainstorm TECH/Handout via Reuters ) Chief Executive Mary Barra and President Dan Ammann are at Opel's headquarters in Ruesselsheim, Germany, Opel said on Wednesday.

 Add your comments below